Mile End, Montreal: Description

 The area is home to the city's two most famous bagel bakeries, Fairmount Bagel and St. Viateur Bagel.
-Branches of the popular vegetarian restaurants Green Panther, Lola Rosa, Café Résonance and Crudessence are located in the area, as is the first branch of the Montreal supermarket chain PA Supermarché.
+A branch of the popular vegetarian restaurant Lola Rosa is located in the area, as is the first branch of the Montreal supermarket chain PA Supermarché.

 Various local entrepreneurs immortalized the area with their products.
 Well-known examples are the famous brewpub Dieu du Ciel! offering an English-style mild ale called "Mild End" and a Belgian-style saison called "Saison St-Louis", named after the former village of Saint Louis du Mile End, and brewpub HELM that named all of its beers after the neighbourhood and its streets.

 The district has become so popular as a stand-in for New York City on such American productions as Quantico and Brooklyn that in November 2016, the borough announced restrictions on new film and TV shoots, in an area described as "heart" of Mile End, between Parc Avenue, Bernard Street, Saint-Urbain Street and Fairmount Street.